 For more thought-provoking words about leading a good life, check out the best quotes of Marcus Aurelius.

-You can describe modern western culture as many things, but quiet and contemplative aren’t really words that come to mind.
-Zeno offers some sound advice that seems particularly applicable for the contemporary human in this regard.
-If you aim to lead a virtuous life, you will need to be aware of just how powerful words are, and the way that words are not something that should be used lightly.
+You can describe modern Western culture as many things, but quiet and contemplative aren’t really words that come to mind.
+Zeno offers some sound advice that seems particularly applicable to the contemporary human in this regard.
+If you aim to lead a virtuous life, you will need to be aware of just how powerful words are and the way that words are not something that should be used lightly.

 We have two ears and one mouth, so we should listen more than we say.

 -Zeno of Citium

 What could our modern society be like if people actually followed this notion presented by Zeno?
 While it might seem silly to determine your ratio of listening to speaking solely based on the number of sense organs you have for each purpose, there’s something so simple and beautiful about this idea.

 In this quote, it becomes clear that the ancient world might not have been as different from our own as we imagine.
 All the way back in 300 B.C., man was still man, and he was all too likely to speak without thinking, all while forgetting to listen.